 By downloading and using our software you abide by the MIT License

-The Sparkplug library itself is MIT licensed and open sourced, but to run it for more than 30 minutes you will need to purchase an IIoT Libraries SL from the CODESYS Store, as we make use of the MQTT Client SL.
-Because the library is MIT licensed you can exchange the MQTT Client SL for any other MQTT client you wish but you must do so yourself.
+The Sparkplug library itself is MIT licensed and open sourced, but to run it for more than 30 minutes you will need to purchase an IIoT Libraries Bundle SL from the CODESYS Store, as we make use of the MQTT Client contained in it.
+Because the library is MIT licensed you can exchange the MQTT Client SL for any other flavour MQTT client as you see fit but you must do so yourself.
 Offcourse we are happy to provide you with our advice or some assistance.

-Any unlicensed CODESYS runtime runs in a DEMO trial period for 2 hours, after that period you must restart the runtime
+Any unlicensed CODESYS runtime runs in a DEMO trial period for 2 hours, after that period you must restart the runtime,

-Without proper licensing, Ignition Enterprise SCADA runs in a DEMO trial period for 2 hours or opt in for a FREE maker Edition
+Without proper licensing, Ignition Enterprise SCADA runs in a DEMO trial period for 2 hours or opt in for a FREE maker Edition,

 CODESYS Development System Version 188.8.131.52 or higher

 A separate CODESYS IIoT libraries SL per PLC or Machine

 Any 100% fully compliant MQTT v3.1.1 broker or cloud service.
 Sparkplug requires the following: QoS 0 and 1, Retained Messages, Last Will and Testament, A flexible security system.

 Brokers or cloud services like AWS IoT Core, Azure IoT Hub or Google Cloud Iot Core are not supported.
 They do not not implement MQTT v3.1.1 in full.
 Ask Google, Amazon or Microsoft for a fully compliant MQTT v3.1.1 implementation.